asmikumar/poverty-prediction/README.md

 # Poverty Prediction by Combination of Satellite Imagery and Machine Learning
-*Is it feasible for you to estimate the standard of living or energy consumption of a site based night-time satellite imagery？ This means whether we can do the satellite imagery processing for socioeconomic analysis?*
+*Is it feasible to estimate the standard of living based on nighttime satellite imagery?

-*Let's find out in this project!!!*

 Key Steps
 -------